emvarun/followup-and-location/README.md

 1. Obtaining the fits files
 ------------------------------------------------
 The released set of fits file can be downloaded from "http://www.ligo.org/scientists/first2years/".
-The following step is to edit the dates of the fits file to the period of interest -- say LIGO observational period.
+Note: The patches are dependent on the detector senstivity, thus, the two detector patches of "fits-2015" are for an LIGO-O1 detector sensitivity, while the same for "fits-2016" are with LIGO-O2 detector sensitivity.

 2. Edit dates
 ------------------------------------------------
-Run the file in the terminal as "python EditDate.py".
+The following step is to edit the dates of trigger in the original fits file header to the period of interest -- say LIGO observational period.
+Run the file in the terminal as 'python EditDate.py'.
 The user will be  prompted if they want to change the date of injection in the released fits file to a period of their interest.
 The new files will be saved in the same directory with the released set of files but will have a "Mod-Date" suffixed in their name.
 The user is free to move them to a convenient folder of his interest.
 NOTE: Update the variable "folddir" in "params.py" file to the folder directory which contains all the fits file one wishes to analyse over.
+Please change the variable accordingly.

 3. Analysis
 ------------------------------------------------
 The locations that one wishes to analyse can be added in the "Observatory.py" file.
 To remove locations one can simply comment them out.
 Once the folder directory "folddir" is updated.
 One can proceed with the analysis of the fits files.
 The variables involved are listed in "params.py".
 The file "Sky_patch.py" evaluates the probability covered upto N square degrees for a given fits file.
 The file "Loop_SkyPatch.py" loops over all the files in the folder "folddir", and returns a text file which contains the probability covered upto the given N square degrees "NsqDeg", for all the fits files one runs over.
-To run this part, open the terminal and once in the directory where these codes exist, run "python Loop_SkyPatch.py".
+To run this part, open the terminal and once in the directory where these codes exist, run 'python Loop_SkyPatch.py'.
 One will get the output files in the directory given by variable "Location_Datafiles" in the "params.py" file.
+The file "params.py" also contains the description of all the variables involved.

 4. Post-Analysis: Plots and Tables